acantril/learn-cantrill-io-labs/aws-elastic-wordpress-evolution/02_LABINSTRUCTIONS/STAGE1 - Setup and Manual wordpress build.md

 For `name` use `Wordpress-Manual`
 Select `Amazon Linux`
-From the dropdown make sure `Amazon Linux 2 AMI (HVM), SSD Volume Type` AMI is selected
+From the dropdown make sure `Amazon Linux 2023` AMI is selected
 ensure `64-bit (x86)` is selected in the architecture dropdown.
 Under `instance type`
 Select whatever instance shows as `Free tier eligible` (probably t2 or t3.micro)